AndreaBarghigiani/working-knowledge/Ruby/Rails/Work with Models and Associations via Terminal.md

+To create a model we can use the generator: `bin/rails g model User name:string email:string`.

-Once you have some models to play with, in OddLand we use Docker so once you opened a bash into the container the `rails` command is under `bin/rails` and to create a model you have to type: `bin/rails g model User name:string email:string`.
+In OddLand we use Docker so rememeber to open a bash into the container the `rails` command is under `bin/rails` and to create a model you have to type:

 This creates a table in your database that looks like this
 ```ruby